hyperledger-labs/private-data-objects/common/interpreter/wawaka_wasm/README.md

 enclave with Wawaka enabled, you will need to do the following:

   * Install and configure [emscripten](https://emscripten.org/)
-  * Clone the WAMR source code
-  * Set the `WASM_SRC` environment variable to the directory where you cloned WAMR
+  * Pull the WAMR submodule (if the repo was not cloned with the `--recurse-submodules` flag)
   * Set the `PDO_INTERPRETER` environment variable to `wawaka`

 ### Install emscripten ###